nolawnchairs/js-logger/README.md

 ## Global vs Feature Loggers

-Global loggers are availble throughout your project and are logged to using the standard `Log` interface as such:
+Global loggers are available throughout your project and are logged to using the standard `Log` interface as such:

 ```javascript
 Log.info('This is a test message')